Recipe for Traditional Margarita

 When you want to make a pitcher of margaritas for a crowd, it’s easy to calculate the quantity proportion to use.
 You can utilize the <Recipe Resizer> function built-in to all of our recipes!
 Also you can just use ice cubes in a cocktail instead of crushed ice if you want.
 You’re at home!
 Do what you want!

-Serve it with Mexican related dishes like our Recipe for Burrito Bowls.
+Serve it with Mexican related dishes like these:

 What to Serve with Margaritas